-Vodafone, it must be said, offers some of the best extras and additional features in the business from free entertainment passes to extended warranties to literally the best roaming options on any network.
+Vodafone, it must be said, offers some of the best extras and additional features in the business from free entertainment passes to extended warranties to literally the most roaming destinations on any UK network.
 Let’s take a closer look.

-Vodafone also has handsets from Motorola, Blackberry and own-brand phones in the form of the Vodafone Smart V8 and Smart N8.
-Notable absences include LG, OnePlus and HTC, though it would be fair to say that these brands offer nothing substantially different from those Vodafone does stock.
+Vodafone also has handsets from Xiaomi, Motorola, Nokia and a handful of other smaller brands.
+Notable absences include LG, OnePlus and ZTE, though it would be fair to say that these brands offer nothing substantially different from those Vodafone does stock.
 It has those bases covered.

 Vodafone is one of four providers in the UK with its own physical network – the others being EE, Three and O2.
 All other providers piggyback onto one of these networks.
 While not measurably the ‘best’ network – if by ‘best’ we mean fastest data, widest coverage – there really isn’t much in it between any of these networks.

-Vodafone covers 98% of the UK population.
+Vodafone covers 99% of the UK population.
 If you’re unsure of whether you’re covered you can use Vodafone’s coverage checker on its own website.
-Do bear in mind, however, that geographical coverage maps aren’t very good at predicting signal indoors, so if you have a friend or family member on Vodafone it may be worth having them round to see what signal’s like in various rooms.
-98 times out of a hundred, though, you’re going to be fine.
+Do bear in mind, however, that geographical coverage maps aren’t very good at predicting signals indoors, so if you have a friend or family member on Vodafone it may be worth having them round to see what the signal’s like in various rooms.
+99 times out of a hundred, though, you’re going to be fine.

 The system works very simply, but if you’re returning a handset you’ll need to ensure it stays absolutely pristine prior to sending it back or Vodafone may quibble.

 Vodafone runs a vast telecoms empire around the world and it’s this, we believe, that has enabled it to offer such an overwhelming number of countries with either free or low-cost roaming available.
 You can use your data, minutes and texts at no extra cost in 51 countries on selected Xtra Airtime Plans.

 It would be fair to say if you’re going abroad and it’s not to Bouvet Island, Vodafone has you covered.

-Which you choose will largely come down to your own preference.
+Which you choose will largely come down to your own preferences.

-If you take out and additional SIM or handset deal once you’re already a Vodafone customer, you’ll get 15% off of every aspect of it from the regular monthly cost to any addition bolt-ons.
+If you take out an additional SIM or handset deal once you’re already a Vodafone customer, you’ll get 15% off of every aspect of it from the regular monthly cost to any additional bolt-ons.
 BT Mobile and others offer similar, but generally these tend to apply only to SIMs.
-Here you can get additional iPhone Xs if your heart so desires… and that’s a hefty discount.
+Here you can get additional iPhones if your heart so desires… and that’s a hefty discount.